josmar-crwdstffng/angular/aio/content/tutorial/toh-pt3.md

 # Create a feature component

-At the moment, the `HeroesComponent` displays both the list of heroes and the selected hero's details.
+At the moment, the `HeroesComponent` displays both the list of heroes and the details of the selected hero.

-Keeping all features in one component as the application grows will not be maintainable.
-You'll want to split up large components into smaller sub-components, each focused on a specific task or workflow.
+Keeping all features in one component as the application grows will not be maintainable. you will want to split up large components into smaller sub-components, each focused on a specific task or workflow.

-In this page, you'll take the first step in that direction by moving the hero details into a separate, reusable `HeroDetailComponent`.
+In this page, you will take the first step in that direction by moving the hero details into a separate, reusable `HeroDetailComponent`.

 The `HeroesComponent` will only present the list of heroes.
 The `HeroDetailComponent` will present details of a selected hero.